Bile duct: Drainage

 Biliary drainage is performed with a tube or catheter (called a biliary drain, biliary stent or biliary catheter) by a surgeon or, commonly, an interventional radiologist.
 It can be used to relieve a blockage in the bile duct, either permanently or as a temporary solution before definite treatment such as surgery.
 The drain can be placed percutaneously through the liver, with the procedure then being called percutaneous transhepatic biliary drainage (PTBD).
 This can additionally be performed as part of a percutaneous transhepatic cholangiography, then a form of interventional radiology.
 A biliary drain can also be used to take bile samples for diagnostic workup or disease monitoring, as well as providing a route of administration for medical substances.

-A surgically created passage between the common bile duct and the jejunum in a procedure called a choledochojejunostomy, can be carried out to relieve the symptoms of biliary obstruction.
+A surgically created passage between the common bile duct and the jejunum in a procedure called a choledochojejunostomy, can be carried out to relieve the symptoms of biliary obstruction as well as allows the bile duct to drain.

 In infants with biliary atresia, hepatoportoenterostomy is an alternative method of providing bile drainage.

 Cholangiocarcinoma

 Cholangiocarcinoma or bile duct cancer is a form of cancer that is composed of mutated epithelial cells (or cells showing characteristics of epithelial differentiation) that originate in the bile ducts.
+The activities of the gut microbiota and bile acids are intricately linked and play crucial roles in the pathogenesis and progression of cholangiocarcinoma.
 Cholangiocarcinoma is considered to be an incurable and rapidly lethal cancer unless both the primary tumor and any metastases can be fully removed by surgery.
 No potentially curative treatment exists except surgery, but most people have advanced stage disease at presentation and are inoperable at the time of diagnosis.